 In addition to the negative SEO effects of YouTube (cannibalizing your own dealership website traffic), even when you have YouTube videos embedded on your website, those videos only link back to YouTube.
 SEO is all about getting prospective customers to your website, where you can convert them into leads and get them into your store.
 When you send prospects away to a website like YouTube, you’re losing your captive audience, and it could be tough to ever get them back.

 YouTube definitely has to be part of your dealership’s video strategy, but it shouldn’t be your entire strategy.
-There are other video tools, like Walkaround Videos, Vimeo, and others that can supplement YouTube’s shortcomings, so you can take advantage of the pros and negate the cons.
+There are other video tools that can supplement YouTube’s shortcomings, so you can take advantage of the pros and negate the cons.

 What results have you had using YouTube for your dealership?